CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ##What is SLANG?

-SLANG is a [YAML](http://www.yaml.org) based language for describing a workflow.
+SLANG is a [YAML](http://www.yaml.org) (version 1.2) based language for describing a workflow.
 Using SLANG you can easily define a workflow in a structured, easy-to-understand format that can be run by **score**.
 SLANG files can be run by the [SLANG CLI](#/docs#slang-cli) or by an embedded instance of **score** using the [SLANG API](#/docs#slang-api).

 ###YAML Overview
 The following is a brief overview of some of the YAML specification.
+See the full [YAML specification](http://www.yaml.org/spec/1.2/spec.html) for more information.

 ####Whitespace
 Unlike many programming, markup, and data serialization languages, whitespace is syntactically significant.
 Indentation is used to denote scope and is always achieved using spaces.
 Never use tabs.